4 Tips to Help You Not Only Survive the Holiday Season With a Baby With Food Allergies But Enjoy It!

 2. Traveling Tips for Your Baby with Allergies or Intolerances

 Maybe hosting isn’t an option for your family and you’re going to travel.
 Depending on the age of your baby and the severity of the allergies or intolerances here are a few tips to help you prepare.

 Making sure you have all the necessary medications will help you in case of an emergency.
 You can do everything to prepare yourself and your little one, but it’s always good to have a backup plan.

 Packing your food ahead of time can alleviate a lot of stress and worry.
 Label and place your items in a designated area.
 Having snacks ready to eat can help you feel like you aren’t missing out since so much of the holidays seemed to be focused on food.

 When you go into a different city, it’s a good idea to know where the nearest grocery store is if you’re unable to pack or prepare items ahead of time.
 This way when you arrive you can send the husband or significant other out to get a few staple items and you’ll be set.
 It’s also a good idea to know where the nearest hospital is.
 This is a worst-case scenario but will likely ease your mind.

-3. Don’t Be Afraid To Be Vocal About Your Baby’s Allergies Or Intolerances
+3. Don’t Be Afraid To Be Vocal About Your Baby’s Allergies

 Many times family members can downplay allergies or intolerances.
 Especially intolerances, because they aren’t “true allergies.”
 If this isn’t your first rodeo and your second baby with allergies or intolerances then you know how it goes.